 How many triangles can you make using sticks that are 3cm, 4cm and 5cm long?

-How many different triangles can you make on a circular pegboard
+How many different triangles can you make on a circular pegboard that has nine pegs?

 Use the clues to colour each square.

 Hover your mouse over the counters to see which ones will be removed.
 Click to remover them.
 The winner is the last one to remove a counter.
 How you can make sure you win?

 Here are some rods that are different colours.
 How could I make a dark green rod using yellow and white rods?